(This article may or may not contain affiliate links. What does that mean?)

 It’s technically called Scotts Valley Skypark and has many super fun amenities like a skate park, a dog park, a pump track and huge, open fields.
 But the boys were only interested in the skate park.
 There were rails, stairs and drops into pool-like bowls to keep them amused and wear them out.
 (Watch the video) I was surprised by how nicely this park was maintained.

 Yes, most of the fun activities at the Santa Cruz Boardwalk were also closed due to COVID but all of the artificial food coloring, fake sugar shops seemed to still be open.
 A few pizza stands and other fast food joints also retained the right to operate while everything else, the carousel, the rollercoasters and the Sky Glider remained closed.
 Although we had never visited (and were disappointed to see so much of the boardwalk still closed), it looked like it would be a great day for family fun.
 There were more rides than I imagined possible in a beachside boardwalk.
-Nearby, the sun enticed beach lovers to sit on their socially distanced blankets on the sand between the boardwalk and the ocean.
+Nearby, the sun enticed beach lovers to sit on their socially distanced blankets on the sand between the boardwalk and the ocean and enjoy the view of the pristine beach.

 Roaring Camp & Big Trees